Azure IPAM

 Note

 While still maintained for now, Azure IPAM is considered legacy and is not compatible with AKS clusters created in Bring your own CNI mode.
-Using BYOCNI is the preferred way to install Cilium on AKS.
+The recommended way to install cilium on AKS are Bring your own CNI or Azure CNI Powered by Cilium.

 The Azure IPAM allocator is specific to Cilium deployments running in the Azure cloud and performs IP allocation based on Azure Private IP addresses.